Areso/civitas/README.md

 Source code
 ===========

-Civitas has ~18000 lines of code, ~250Kb minified and can be [downloaded from GitHub.com](https://github.com/sizeofcat/civitas/archive/master.zip) or by using git to clone the repository:
+Civitas is written using Javascript, has ~15000 lines of code, ~250Kb minified and can be [downloaded from GitHub.com](https://github.com/sizeofcat/civitas/archive/master.zip) or by using git to clone the repository:

 `git clone git@github.com/sizeofcat/civitas.git`